rusefi/rusefi_documentation/Hellen-128-Mercedes.md

 ## Transmission Control

 As of April 2022 we know nothing about m111 automatic transmission control.
 All successful swaps so far were using manual gearboxes.
+722.6 automatic transmission

 # Changelog